Tank4676/logistic_regression_model_scratch-/README.md

-# Logistic Regression from Scratch
+# Linear Regression from Scratch

 This project implements logistic regression using only **NumPy** and **Pandas** — no scikit-learn.
 It performs **binary classification** to detect whether a flower is *Iris-setosa* or not, based on the Iris dataset.